melezhik/swat/README.md

     File located at `$project_root_directory/startup.bash`.

-    Startup hook is executed before swat tests gets compiled, at the very begining, at could be used for _global initialization_ procedures.
+    Startup hook is executed before swat tests gets compiled, at the very beginning, at could be used for _global initialization_ procedures.

 - **global cleanup bash hook**